 The Next User Data chunk (Section 2.3.12) is a compact encoding for a user message fragment when multiple contiguous fragments are assembled into one packet.
+Using this chunk where possible can conserve space in a packet, potentially reducing transmission overhead or allowing additional information to be sent in a packet.

-If, after assembling a user message fragment of a flow into a packet (Section 3.6.2.3), the next eligible fragment to be selected for assembly belongs to the same flow AND its sequence number is one greater than that of the fragment just assembled, an implementation SHOULD encode a Next User Data chunk instead of a User Data chunk.
+If, after assembling a user message fragment of a flow into a packet (Section 3.6.2.3), the next eligible fragment to be selected for assembly into that packet belongs to the same flow AND its sequence number is one greater than that of the fragment just assembled, it is RECOMMENDED that an implementation encode a Next User Data chunk instead of a User Data chunk.